cesarnml/portfolio-sveltekit/src/lib/content/blog/2023-04-18-giscus-sveltekit.md

 ---
 published: true
-title: "Pixel Perfect: A Guide to Automatic Image Optimization with SvelteKit"
-description: "Tired of slow-loading images ruining your website's performance?
-With SvelteKit's automatic image optimization, you can have your cake and eat it too.
-In this guide, we'll show you how to optimize images on the fly, ensuring a fast and seamless user experience."
+title: "Giscus: The Missing Piece to Your SvelteKit Blog's Puzzle"
+description: "Want to build a community around your SvelteKit blog?
+Look no further than Giscus!
+In this guide, we'll show you how to use Giscus to add a comment system to your markdown-based SvelteKit blog, so you can engage with your readers and build a loyal following."
-excerpt: "Are you tired of waiting for images to load on your website?
-We hear you.
-Slow-loading images can be a pain, but thankfully, SvelteKit has got you covered.
-With automatic image optimization, you can have the best of both worlds: high-quality images that load lightning fast.
-In this guide, we'll walk you through the process of setting up automatic image optimization in your SvelteKit app, so you can focus on creating stunning visuals without sacrificing speed.
-Get ready for pixel perfection!"
+excerpt: "Are you ready to take your SvelteKit blog to the next level?
+With Giscus, you can add a comment system to your markdown-based blog and start building a community around your content.
+In this guide, we'll walk you through the process of using Giscus to add a comment system to your SvelteKit blog, so you can engage with your readers and build a loyal following.
+Get ready to complete the puzzle and take your SvelteKit blog to new heights with Giscus!"
 author: Cesar Mejia
-tags: ['svelte', 'performance']
+tags: ['giscus', 'svelte']
-image: '/src/lib/assets/picture/image-compression.png'
+image: '/src/lib/assets/picture/giscus.png'
-date: 2023-04-12
+date: 2023-04-18
+updatedAt: false
 ---

 ## Markdown Examples